 The investment authorisations granted by the Board of directors allow derivative instruments to be used for hedging purposes or for efficient portfolio management only, and their use is subject to the same standards of prudence, due diligence, management supervision, controls and reporting as apply to other investments.
-Derivative risk management guidelines are also incorporated in the Market Risk Policy and the Credit Risk Policy, which are reviewed annually.
+Derivative risk management guidelines are also incorporated in the policies covering asset liability management, market risk management and credit risk management, which are reviewed annually.